KaEuAn/BigInteger/README.md

-# BigInteger - C++ library for working with big numbers by class BigInteger
+# BigInteger - C++ library for work with big numbers by class BigInteger